dotkernel/development/wsl/os/almalinux9/FAQ.md

 ## Where are the error log files?

 From time to time, you are encountering various errors which are not displayed.
-Or you can get errors 500 in browser.
+Or you can get errors 500 in a browser.

-In order to find the error messages, you need to read the error log files.
+To find the error messages, you need to read the error log files.

 ### Apache log files